mlcdf/dyndns/README.md

 Options:
-    --livebox            Query the Livebox (router) to find the IP instead of api.ipify.org --ttl                Time to live.
+    --livebox            Query the Livebox (router) to find the IP instead of api.ipify.org --ttl                Time to live in seconds.
 Defaults to 3600 -V, --version        Print version

 Examples: